-California law permits drivers who take a DUI blood test to obtain part of the blood sample for independent testing.
-To do this, the defense files what is known as a “blood split” motion.
+California law permits you to obtain part of your DUI blood test sample for independent testing.
+To do this, you file a “blood split” motion.

-So-called “blood splits” are authorized under Title 17 of the California Code of Regulations (“CCR”).1 (Title 17 also authorizes a “urine split” for in the rare case in which a driver took a DUI urine test.)2
+So-called “blood splits” are authorized under Title 17 of the California Code of Regulations (“CCR”).1 (Title 17 also authorizes a “urine split” in the rare case you take a DUI urine test.)2

 To help you better understand “blood split” motions, our California DUI defense lawyers discuss, below:

-- 7. Can a blood split sometimes hurt my defense?
+- 6. Can blood splits hurt my defense?

 “Blood split” refers to California’s practice of splitting DUI blood samples into two containers.
-One is used for law enforcement testing of a driver’s blood alcohol concentration (“BAC”).
-The other is saved in case the driver wants to have his or her blood independently retested.3
+One is used for law enforcement testing of your blood alcohol concentration (“BAC”).
+The other is saved in case you want to have your blood independently retested.3

-- The officer has a reasonable suspicion that the driver is driving under the influence of drugs (“DUID”)5;
+- The officer has a reasonable suspicion that you are driving under the influence of drugs (“DUID”)5;

 - A breath testing machine is not available;6 or